Finding a DBT Therapist

 4. Have you been supervised by an expert DBT therapist?

 Yes.
 I have received individual DBT and DBT-PE (Prolonged Exposure) consultation with Chris Conley, MSW,RSW, Board Certified DBT and Certified PE supervisor (2017-2019).
 I also received DBT group supervision from DBT adolescent expert Alec Miller, PsyD (2013-2014).

-4. Are you familiar with the main sets of DBT strategies (Cognitive Behavioral Therapy, Dialectics, Validation)?
+5. Are you familiar with the main sets of DBT strategies (Cognitive Behavioral Therapy, Dialectics, Validation)?
 Yes.
 I am familiar with CBT and DBT principles.
 I have also received advanced CBT training as well as intensive clinical consultation from experts at Beck Institute.
 In addition, I am certified in CBT in 2015 by Academy of Cognitive Therapy founded by Dr. Arron Beck and other leading experts in CBT.